serguitus/django-flat/README.md

 ```
 That's it!
 You should be able to access localhost:3000 and visit the available views:
 - list branches
+- view branch details
+- view commit details
+- list PRs
+- add PR

+## Known issues:

+- There are failures in the merge action.
+It needs to be fixed
+- there is a message variable in component state to visualize errors in merge but it is not used as the merge process is incomplete
+- there are no styles at all (left intentionally as other requirements were pending)
+- I had no time to work on tests
+- there is an issue with saving the PR state to DB (the value passed does not correspond with the defined Enum)

+Thanks for your time :)

 # fullstack-interview-test
 Interview test for fullstack Software Engineers